superfly/docs/app-guides/multi-region.md

 flyctl autoscale standard min=4 max=10
 ```

 This sets up the regions we want as the region list, and tells Fly to start 4 instances.
-We also tell Fly we want the [standard autoscaling strategy](https://fly.io/docs/reference/scaling/#autoscaling), which combined with the `min=4` will ensure that at least one instance is always running at every one of our regions.
-The `max=10` tells Fly to add more instances based on demand in whichever region needs it, up to a max of 10 instances.
+We also tell Fly we want the [*standard* autoscaling strategy](https://fly.io/docs/reference/scaling/#autoscaling), which combined with the `min=4` will ensure that at least one instance is always running at every one of our regions.
+The `max=10` tells Fly to add more instances based on demand in whichever region needs it, up to a global max of 10 instances.

 This setup makes sure we always have a baseline of instances available in our regions, while being prepared for higher traffic.
 Fly will automatically scale up and back down in regions where we have increased load.

 ### Using Request Replay
 One thing to remember with a replicated database is that writes can still only happen on a single region, the one where the primary instance resides.
 This means that if your application tries to write from an instance running on the other side of the world into the primary, query latency can be a problem — especially if there are many queries in sequence.

-In cases like this Fly has a special feature that allows you to replay a request on a different region, so if we receive a request on a region far away from the primary, and we know we want to do a lot of writes, we can ask the Fly proxy layer to replay the request on the primary region instead.
-In our case, we may want to response with the `fly-replay: region=fra` header any time we receive a request on a non-primary region.
-Fly makes it easy to distinguish this as well — if the `PRIMARY_REGION` environment variable isn't the same as the `FLY_REGION` variable (which is where we're currently running), we can replay the request on the primary region.
+For cases like this Fly has a special feature that allows you to replay a request on a different region — so if we receive a request on a region far away from the primary, and we know we want to do a lot of writes, we can ask the Fly proxy layer to replay the request on the primary region instead.
+In our case, we may want to respond with the `fly-replay: region=fra` header any time we receive a request on a non-primary region.

+We have the information necessary to send this header in the `PRIMARY_REGION` environment variable — if isn't the same as the `FLY_REGION` variable (which is where we're currently running), we can send the header to replay the request on the primary region.
 There's more information at the ["Running Ordinary Rails Apps Globally"](https://fly.io/blog/run-ordinary-rails-apps-globally/) post as well.

 There are libraries available to make this easier on [Ruby](https://github.com/superfly/fly-ruby) and [Elixir](https://hex.pm/packages/fly_postgres), more middleware libraries can be requested on the [Fly Community Forum](https://community.fly.io/).